cheqd/data-api/README.md

 ## 🚨 Alerting Market Arbitrages via Zapier

-To alert a significant market arbitrages for CHEQ listings on different exchanges, we take the output of our `prices` API endpoint and parse it via [Zapier](https://zapier.com/).We then notify the team via Slack and Email.
+To alert a significant market arbitrages for CHEQ listings on different exchanges, we take the output of our [Monitor Markets API](https://github.com/cheqd/market-monitoring) and parse it via [Zapier](https://zapier.com/).Then notify the team via Slack and Email.

 ## 🔍 API Endpoints & Features